Rikidōzan: Personal life

-After Rikidōzan's death, actor Ikuro Otsuji also lived in Riki Mansion in his later years.

-After his death, his son, Mitsuo Momota said that while Rikidōzan owned a lot of property and real estate, he also had a lot of debt, and the inheritance tax on his estate was upwards of ¥20 million ($180,000 USD), equivalent to ¥96.9 million (US$665,000) as of 2023, due to Rikidōzan owing millions of yen in unpaid taxes.
+After Momota's death, actor Ikuro Otsuji also lived in the Riki Mansion.
+Momota's son Mitsuo said that while his father owned a lot of property and real estate, he also had a lot of debt, and the inheritance tax on his estate was upwards of ¥20 million (equivalent to ¥96.9 million or $665,000 in 2023) due to Momota owing millions in unpaid taxes.